OPENING - AUTUMN 2021

-The visit of the model of the city of Fribourg reproduced according to Martin Martini's engraving of 1606 will be open to the public spring 2021.
+The visit of the model of the city of Fribourg reproduced according to Martin Martini's engraving of 1606 will be open to the public in summer 2021.
 Subscribe under www.espace1606.ch and get the exact opening date by e-mail.

 The Espace 1606 is a space dedicated to the history of Fribourg, with a 3D representation of the city of Fribourg according to the Martini map dating from 1606.
 The 52 m2 model faithfully reproduces the architecture and topography of the city of Fribourg in the 17th century.
 Every detail has been meticulously worked out.
 Gothic houses, towers, gardens and ramparts are depicted to allow visitors to immerse themselves in the Fribourg of the past time.
 In order to combine modernity with the history of the city, multimedia and interactive media will let the visitors experience this period in total immersion.